Q: What do I need to know about education at the AALL Annual Meeting & Conference?

 Yes.
-Though a preconference workshop is longer—normally one half day or a full day, but sometimes as long as two days—the selection process is the same.
+Though a preconference workshop is longer—normally one half day or a full day—the selection process is the same.
 All members of the AMPC review, rate, and comment upon these proposals, just as they do with the program proposals.

 Q: What kind of programs do AALL Annual Meeting attendees need?

-The list of must-have program topics for AALL 2018 will be featured in the official call for proposals (in September); proposals should align with these identified needs.
+The list of must-have program topics will be featured in the official call for proposals (in October); proposals should align with these identified needs.
 Please also explore AALL’s Body of Knowledge and current Strategic Directions.
 Talk with your colleagues, your friends, and individuals in your organization, firm, or institution.
 Review the call for proposals for some suggestions.